VR-25/acc/README.md

 ### Charging Switch

-By default, ACC cycles through all available charging control files until it finds one that works.
+By default, ACC cycles through all available [charging control files](https://github.com/VR-25/acc/blob/master/acc/switches.txt) until it finds one that works.

+Charging switches that support battery idle mode take precedence - allowing the device to draw power directly from the external power supply when charging is paused.

 However, things don't always go well.
 Some switches may be unreliable under certain conditions (e.g., screen off).
-Others may hold a wakelock - causing faster battery drain - while in plugged in, not charging state.
+Others may hold a [wakelock](https://duckduckgo.com/?q=wakelock) - causing faster battery drain - while in plugged in, not charging state.

 Run `acc --set chargingSwitch` (or `acc -s s` for short) to enforce a particular switch.